Buttevant: Literary history

 Buttevant was the setting of the "Bunworth Banshee", a supernatural occurrence documented in Thomas Crofton Croker's Fairy Legends and Traditions of the South of Ireland (1825–1828).

 Clotilde Augusta Inez Mary Graves, otherwise Clotilde Graves (1863–1932), the daughter of Major W.H.
-Graves and Antoinette Dean of Harwich, was born at Buttevant castle on 3 June 1863.
+Graves and Antoinette Dean of Harwich, was born at Buttevant Castle on 3 June 1863.
 She was cousin of Alfred Perceval Graves, the father of the poet Robert Graves.
+Convent educated in Lourdes, she converted to Catholicism and had some success in London and New York as a playwright.
+In 1911, under the pseudonym of Richard Dehan, she published The Dop Doctor, which was made into a film in 1915 by Fred Paul.